JasonWilliams88/PyBer_Analysis/README.md

 - average fare per city type

-It seems as Density increases less is made per ride
+It seems as density increases, less is made per ride.

 - average fare per driver for each city type

 The differences here seem the most drastic.
-It would fares per driver increase 70% in a Rural setting as opposed to a Urban one
+It would seem fares per driver increase 70% in a Rural setting as opposed to an Urban one.

 - 4 month snapshot of overall fares per city type